2019 • 02 • 21

-Guisi Beach may not have powdery white sand, but its rugged beachscape, aquamarine waters, and rock formations are what make it charming.
+Guisi Beach may not have powdery white sand, but its charm is in the rugged beachscape, aquamarine waters, and rock formations.
 Often included with a trip to the lighthouse, this is a noteworthy stop for those who want to see more of Guimaras.
 It is an ideal place to rest, relax, and unwind after wading in its waters or taking countless photos.

 How to Get There